KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 <img width="1359" height="759" alt="image" src="https://github.com/user-attachments/assets/bb9da54c-ddbb-4e71-8ef4-6d311a207956" />

-**Using different files as databases**: Files like HTML Applications (HTA), or Compiled HTML (CHM), if MDAV has to scan complex file formats, it will use much more CPU.
+### **Using different files as databases**

+Files like HTML Applications (HTA), or Compiled HTML (CHM), if MDAV has to scan complex file formats, it will use much more CPU.
 Consider using actual databased if needed to save info.

+### **Obfuscated scripts**

-**Obfuscated scripts**: Obfuscated script required much more CPU to be scanned, so obfuscation should be used only if necessary.
+Obfuscated scripts require much more CPU to be scanned, so obfuscation should be used only if necessary.

-**Not letting MDAV cache finish before sealing the image**: If you are creating a VDI image for a persistent or non-persistent image, make sure the cache maintenance completes before sealing the image.
+### **Not letting MDAV cache finish before sealing the image**

+If you are creating a VDI image for a persistent or non-persistent image, make sure the cache maintenance completes before sealing the image.
 To do this:

 1. Open up the Task Scheduler mmc (taskschd.msc).
 2. Expand Task Scheduler Library > Microsoft > Windows > Windows Defender, and then right-click on Windows Defender Cache Maintenance.
 3. Select Run, and let the scheduled task finish.

+### **Misspelled exclusions**

-**Misspelled exclusions**: Double check that the exclusions as spelled correctly.
+Double check that the exclusions as spelled correctly.

-**Path exclusions only work for scanning flows**: Behavior MOnitoring and Network Real-time Inspection can still cause performance issues.
+### **Path exclusions only work for scanning flows**

+Behavior Monitoring and Network Real-time Inspection can still cause performance issues.
 As a workaround:

 - Either add the exe or dll to the Indicators file hash allow list, or
 - Add the certificate to the Indicators certificates allow list, or
 - Add MDAV exclusions for the process, too.

+### **File hash computation**

-**File hash computation**: If you enable the File Hash computation feature, computes file hashes for every executable file that is scanned if it wasn’t previously computed.
+If you enable the File Hash computation feature, computes file hashes for every executable file that is scanned if it wasn’t previously computed.
 This has a performance cost especially when copying large files from a network share.
 This feature is needed when blocking file Indicators (IoCs) in defender.
 Keep in mind that this feature is a prerequisite for File Hash Indicators.

+### **Scheduled scanning**

-**Scheduled scanning**: When it comes to scheduled scanning, the following scan settings should be checked, depending on the way they are pushed to machines:
+When it comes to scheduled scanning, the following scan settings should be checked, depending on the way they are pushed to machines:

-(more information about how to configure the scheduled scan settings can be found in [Microsoft's documentation](https://learn.microsoft.com/en-us/defender-endpoint/configure-advanced-scan-types-microsoft-defender-antivirus).

 - Configure low CPU priority for scheduled scans.
 This lowers the scheduled scan thread priority from 9 to 8.
 - Specify CPU usage limit per scan from 50 to 20 or 30.